 5.7.
-Multicast considerations
+Multicast

-DMM should enable multicast solutions in flexible distribution REO7: scenario.
-This flexibility pertains to the preservation of IP multicast nature from the perspective of a mobility entiry and transmission of mulitcast packets to/from varius multicastenabled entities.
+REO7: DMM SHOULD enable multicast solutions in flexible distribution scenario.
+This flexibility pertains to the preservation of IP multicast nature from the perspective of a mobility entity and transmission of multicast packets to/from various multicastenabled entities.
 Therefore, this flexibility enables different IP multicast flows with respect to a mobile host to be managed (e.g., subscribed, received and/or transmitted) using multiple multicast-enabled endpoints.

-Motivation: The motivation of this requirement is to consider multicast early so that solutions can be developed to avoid network inefficiency issues in multicast traffic delivery.
-The multicast solution should therefore avoid restricting the managment of all IP multicast traffic relative to a host through a dedicated interface on multicast-capable access routers.
+Motivation: to consider multicast early so that solutions can be developed to avoid network inefficiency issues in multicast traffic delivery.
+The multicast solution should therefore avoid restricting the management of all IP multicast traffic relative to a host through a dedicated interface on multicastcapable access routers.